 Last updated on

 In this chapter of the Practical guide, we take a deep dive into communicating your marketplace value proposition.
 Also available as a podcast.
 Check out the marketplace marketing & growth articles library for more tips on finding your audience.

 People's attention spans have become shorter.
 With the rapid growth in the number of online services vying for people's attention, if you do not make an impression on your users within seconds, they will abandon your platform.

 The unique two-sided nature of marketplaces poses additional communicational challenges.
-You are catering to two audiences in the same product: the customers and the providers.
+You are catering to two audiences in the same product: the customers and the providers, or in other words, your supply and demand (check out the definition for these terms and more in Sharetribe's marketplace glossary).
 Many marketplace entrepreneurs have told me how they struggle to find the right communication strategies.
 Traditional advertising agencies have not been able to help them due to a lack of understanding of how marketplace businesses work.

 Too often, I meet founders who don't choose the right words to communicate their value proposition to their users.
 They pitch me for 15 minutes without saying a word about the problem they are solving or what the main value proposition is.
 You need to take the time to simplify your message and prepare a clear pitch with the core elements of your value proposition.
 If you are not explaining your idea clearly, chances are it won't be understood.

 There are several different approaches to crafting your value proposition.
 It is quite likely that your first choice will not be the best one.
 Your value proposition sentence is one of the first things you should A/B test as soon as you have enough traffic on your site.

 It might be obvious, but still worth mentioning: different audiences need different messages and different styles of design.
 Just like you use a different message when pitching your company to an investor versus a potential co-founder, you often need different words when talking to your customers and your providers—even if some people could be both.